Study Plan and Courses 2019-2020

 - Impacts of Data Science and Data Analytics on Software Development (2 CFU, 16 hours, course period Nov - Dec '19), Teacher Prof. Ayse Bener, visiting professor from Ryerson University, Toronto (Canada).

-- Machine Learning for the Semantic Web (2 CFU, 16 hours, course period Feb - Mar '20), Teachers Prof. Claudia D’Amato and Prof. Nicola Fanizzi.
+- Machine Learning for the Semantic Web (2 CFU, 16 hours, course period Feb - Mar '20), Teachers Prof. Claudia D’Amato (8 hours) and Prof. Nicola Fanizzi (8 hours).

 - Security in Blockchain Technology (2 CFU, 16 hours, course period Jan - Feb '20), Teacher Dr. Gianvito Pio.